 Peterson, the longest-tenured coach at College of the Canyons, had his start at the college in 1979 and has held a variety of positions along the way.

-His success rate at COC has been unsurpassed, as he is one of the winningest coaches in California Community College Athletic Association (CCCAA) golf history.
+His success rate at COC has been unsurpassed, as he is the winningest coach in California Community College Athletic Association (CCCAA) golf history.

-Two men’s golfers have also claimed individual CCCAA State Championships under Peterson’s leadership, as Sidney Wolf (2014) and Ben Campbell (2016) brought the first two such titles to the college.
+Three men’s golfers have also claimed individual CCCAA State Championships under Peterson’s leadership, as Sidney Wolf (2014), Ben Campbell (2016) and Nobuhiko Wakaari (2019) each brought home such titles to the college.

-The women’s golf team has kept the same winning tradition, with eight WSC Championships, two CCCAA SoCal Regional Championships and two CCCAA State Championships (2001 & 2007).
+The women’s golf team has kept the same winning tradition, with 10 WSC Championships, four CCCAA SoCal Regional Championships and four CCCAA State Championships (2001, 2007, 2018 & 2019).

-Peterson has also coached two individual state champions on the women’s side in Jenny Lee (2007) and Kris Grimes (2011).
+Peterson has also coached three individual state champions on the women’s side in Jenny Lee (2007), Kris Grimes (2011) and Haruka Koda (2019).

 In addition to his head coaching duties, Peterson serves as a faculty member in the college’s cinema department and coordinates the Friday Night Film Series each semester, which brings films that are not released in large distribution to the Santa Clarita Valley.